Best Pattern Cutting Paper And Card For Pattern Making

 - Affordability

-- Good visibility for corrections
+- Easy corrections

 Best Pattern Paper For Professional Pattern Cutters